kumarith/kumarith/README.md

 ### 1. React Component Library
 A reusable **React + TypeScript + Tailwind CSS component library** built from scratch.
 - ⚡ Focused on scalability and design consistency
-- 🎨 Includes buttons, modals, cards, and form components
+- 🎨 Includes buttons, inputs and form components
+- 🧪 Playwright end-to-end tests for UI reliability
 - 📦 Published as an NPM package (ready to use in any React app)

 ---